mikieto/data-eng-labs-2025/README.md

 ---

-## Advanced: Local Dev Container (Optional)
+## Advanced: Local Dev Container (Optional / Best-effort)

-If you prefer to run the devcontainer **locally**:
+Some readers may prefer to run the same devcontainer **locally** with VS Code and Docker.
+This path is **optional** and provided on a best-effort basis.

+The book and all per-chapter READMEs assume **GitHub Codespaces** as the standard runtime.
+Local devcontainer behavior can vary by OS and tool versions.
+If you run into issues locally, please fall back to GitHub Codespaces.

+### Suggested Steps (for advanced users)

-1. Install Docker and Visual Studio Code on your machine.
+1. Install Docker and Visual Studio Code.
 2. Clone this repository:

 ```bash